 And which one is the best fit for your business?What's The Difference

 A limited company has its own legal identity, separate to its owners.
-This means that personal assets are not exposed and the owner of a limited company is responsible for its debts but they only stand to lose the amount of capital they invested.
+This means that personal assets are not exposed, and while the owner of a limited company is responsible for its debts, they only stand to lose the amount of capital they invested.

-There are undoubtedly advantages and disadvantages to each structure and it is the unique circumstances by which a business is run that determine which is the best route to follow.
+There are undoubtedly advantages and disadvantages to each structure and it is the unique circumstances by which a business is run that determines which is the best route to follow.

 Would you like to find out more?
 We would be happy to talk it through with you and find the help set you on track to financial and business success.Contact Us